5 Helpful / 0 Not

 14 Helpful / 0 Not

 Pros: I love a great woodsy course and this one is one of my very favorite.
 It has lots of elevation changes and hazards which make it my kind of course.
 It is a great risk and rewards type of course without the fear of loosing your disc.
 The rough for the most part is not that rough.

 Accuracy is all important on this tight course.
-There are a few holes that are longish too, but control is the name of the game here.
+There are holes that are long too, but control is the name of the game here.
 If you want to shoot par you had better sometimes think in stages rather than just throwing for the pin all the time.

 Great tee pads, multiple tees on a few holes with more coming which will make it better suited for beginners to advanced players.

 Mach V baskets and good signage with pointers to lead to next tee.(some of these need to be better fastened down because they move)

 Cons: For some folks the footing may prove challenging at times due to its hilly nature.